ImageImage

 Evaluate your leadership team's ability to continue operations post-sale.
 Wisconsin buyers increasingly prefer businesses with established management teams who plan to stay through the transition and beyond.

-Businesses that pass the "owner-independence" test typically command 20-40% higher valuations than comparable businesses where the owner is essential to daily operations.
+Businesses that pass the "owner-independence" test typically attract stronger offers, with buyers willing to be more competitive on both price and terms compared to businesses where the owner is essential to daily operations.

 Sign #4: Personal Readiness Aligns with Business Readiness